 This companion course in literacy is offered every fall and spring semester and focuses on intermediate and middle school reading and writing.
 Candidates develop effective teaching practices to ensure growth and academic success for all students.
 Integrating their philosophy of literacy, program and course content, and classroom experiences, candidates plan and provide appropriate instruction, assess and monitor student development, practice effective communication with parents, and engage in peer and professional collaboration.
 At the end of this class, each candidate will be prepared to teach reading and writing to students in intermediate and middle school classrooms.

-ADVISORY: ED 615 is to be completed in an intermediate elementary classroom (grade 4 - 6).
+ADVISORY: ED 615 is to be completed in an intermediate or middle school classroom (grades 4 - 8).

 ED 616 Math Methods in the K-8 Classroom